hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `use_legacy_sql` - (Optional) Specifies whether to use BigQuery's legacy SQL for this view.
     The default value is true.
 If set to false, the view will use BigQuery's standard SQL.

+The `encryption_configuration` block supports the following arguments:

+* `kms_key_name` - (Required) The self link or full name of a key which should be used to encrypt this table.
+Note that the default bigquery service account will need to have encrypt/decrypt permissions on this key - you may want to see the `google_bigquery_default_service_account` datasource and the `google_kms_crypto_key_iam_binding` resource.

 ## Attributes Reference